 Claire van den Heever and Iain Manley are a South African couple who, after eight years of traveling and living abroad, are now slowly making their way home, across Asia and down Africa’s east coast to Cape Town.
-They are both published authors and their travels across Europe, Asia, and Africa are documented at Old World Wandering.
+They are both published authors and their travels across Europe, Asia, and Africa are documented at their blog Old World Wandering.
 Please enjoy this week-in-the-life of Claire and Iain traveling from Laos to China!

 Day 1: Sunday